Every treatment is different and is tailored to meet your needs.

 – Any current health issues that might affect the way I can treat you

 Have a look at the Your first appointment page for more details of what to expect.
-Pages on myofascial release and deep tissue massage provide lots of information about these techniques, how they feel and why they work.
+Pages on myofascial release and fascia deep tissue massage provide lots of information about how treatment will feel and why it works.

-If you’re not sure, why not book a free 15 minute meeting at my treatment room?
-Just being in the space and having a chat about what you need and how I might be able to help, will tell you whether I’m likely to be the right therapist for you.
+If you’re not sure, why not book a free 15 minute video meeting ?
+Just having a chat about what you need and how I might be able to help, will tell you whether I’m likely to be the right therapist for you.
 There’s no obligation to book a treatment afterwards, that’s the whole point!

 How you’ll feel afterwards

 You should leave every appointment feeling lighter, calmer and more relaxed.
 You’ll probably notice a difference straightaway in those painful areas or where you had restricted movement.
 Next morning you might feel a bit sore, stiff or achy but over the next 2-3 days your body will continue adjusting and healing so the looser, less heavy feeling keeps improving.
 Occasionally you might notice an emotional response – this is a completely normal part of the healing process but if you find any reaction difficult to cope with, let me know and we’ll adjust future treatments.